Sustainable sourcing is shaping the way restaurateurs work, how chefs craft menus and how diners decide where to eat.

 When the Southern-inspired menu leaves mounds of scraps from green tomatoes, staff dices them for a chunky relish called chow-chow, which accompanies sandwiches.
 Lemon peels from the bar are dehydrated, ground and combined with salt and pepper for seasoning the restaurant’s signature fried chicken.
 Carrot tops replace the usual basil in pesto.
 The fibrous ginger pulp that remains after the root gets juiced is dehydrated as a garnish for salads and drinks.

 For some operators, composting mandates can feel like a one-two punch of sustainable pressure, often with infrastructure requirements that can pose problems.
-But with the right support in place, slashing waste can also slash expenses.
+But with the right support in place, slashing restaurant food waste can also slash expenses.

 “There’s nothing that we don’t consider composting,” says Edward Pulido, The Lodge’s director of engineering.
 “If it can be done in a five-star diamond hotel, then it can be done in any level of restaurant.”